percona/percona-server/doc/source/installation/yum_repo.rst

    * - Package
      - Contains
-   * - percona-server-server-80
+   * - percona-server-server
      - The server itself (the ``mysqld`` binary)
-   * - percona-server-80-debuginfo
+   * - percona-server-debuginfo
      - Debug symbols for the server
-   * - percona-server-client-80
+   * - percona-server-client
      - The command line client
-   * - percona-server-devel-80
+   * - percona-server-devel
      - the header files needed to compile software using the client library.
-   * - percona-server-shared-80
+   * - percona-server-shared
      - The client shared library.
    * - percona-server-shared-compat
      - Shared libraries for software compiled against old versions of